Updated December 2019

 The Foundry Suites on Elmwood is another great boutique hotel.
 As a recently renovated retail furniture store (FWS), they offer some cool digs with a nice bar/lounge and small plates of food, but only 10 rooms.
 If you get a spot make sure to bring a few bottles of wine and order in or check out Ristorante Lombardo on Hertel or Oliver’s on Delaware for some of the best dining anywhere.

 Hotel Lafayette – The renovations in this place are fantastic.
 If you haven’t been, it is worth the effort.
-Two great restaurants right on site – Bourbon and Butter and Butterwood Sweet & Savory – and a nice variety of bars to boot.

 In the southtowns you can’t beat The Roycroft Inn.
 The hotel is an escape into a time where fine craftsmanship ruled.
 The restaurant still believes in craftsmanship, so check out Chef Andrew’s latest creations.
 If you’re still there come Sunday morning DO NOT miss brunch.